wilson21st/matching-engine/README.md

 # Issues & ideas

-* The client is built on google HttpRequest without error handling such as offline / timeout and HTTPS transfer
+* The client is built on google HttpRequest without error handling such as offline, timeout or HTTPS issues
-* The deserialization from JSON to java object is vulnable if JSON's structure is changed
+* The deserialization from JSON to java object is vulnerable if JSON's structure is changed
-* Many configurations are hard-coded but should be configured via properties file.
+* Many configuration params are hard-coded.
+Better if they are configured from property file
 * ElasticSearch or solr can be used for bigger data with more complex matching criteria

 # Result from QuickTest.java